coffee2code/extra-sentence-space/readme.txt

 == Installation ==

-1. Unzip `extra-sentence-space.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `extra-sentence-space.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Begin (or continue) to use two spaces to separate your sentences when writing a post.
+3. Begin (or continue) to use two spaces to separate your sentences when writing a post.

 == Frequently Asked Questions ==